onfido/onfido-android-sdk/README.md

 **Custom language**

 The Android SDK also allows for the selection of a specific custom language for locales that Onfido does not currently support.
-You can have an additional XML strings file inside your resources folder for the desired locale (for example, `res/values-it/onfido_strings.xml` for 🇮🇹 translation), with the content of our [strings.xml](strings.xml) file, translated for that locale.
+You can have an additional XML strings file inside your resources folder for the desired locale (for example, `res/values-it/onfido_strings.xml` for 🇮🇹 translation), with the content of our `strings.xml` file ([reference](https://github.com/onfido/onfido-android-sdk/blob/master/translations/values/strings.xml)) file, translated for that locale.

-When adding custom translations, please make sure you add the whole set of keys we have on [strings.xml](strings.xml).
+When adding custom translations, please make sure you add the whole set of keys we have on `strings.xml`.

 **Note**: If the strings translations change, it will result in a minor version change.
 If you have custom translations, you are responsible for testing your translated layout.